capactio/capact/docs/investigation/graph-db/dgraph/README.md

 -	Exclusive features like ACLs, binary backups, encryption at rest, and more: https://dgraph.io/docs/enterprise-features/

+## Dgraph Lambda Research

+Lambda is just a layer on top of custom resolvers.
+It has the same limitations as custom resolvers.
+The only advantage of it is that there is an already available lambda server that allows writing resolvers in JavaScript.
+A Go server could also be created for the same purpose.

 ## Needs investigation
--	In the newest version they introduced Lambda fields which can help with writing custom resolvers.
-Unfortunately, it supports only JavaScript Lambdas, and we will need to host our own lambda server for that.

 -	Can facet help with a query for Implementations that fulfill specific requirements?